 As for the gap between dependence and bondage, philosopher and author of Atlas Shrugged, Ayn Rand, wrote, "The difference between a welfare state and a totalitarian state is a matter of time."
 Are we irrevocably locked into the Cycle of Democracy where rule of men is inevitable, or will Republican Rule of Law prevail?

-Our Founders established a republican form of government in order to enfeeble this cycle, however, the advent of a national means of shaping public opinion (mass media) has, in effect, rendered the protections of republicanism futile.
-Politicians, who promise redistribution of wealth, can depend on a majority of their indoctrinated constituencies to vote themselves benefits from the public treasury.
-Thus, the Republic is at high risk of following the same cycle as democracies, unless there is intervention by Patriot leadership — those committed to a higher calling than their own self interests.
+Our Founders established a republican form of government in order to enfeeble the Cycle of Democracy, however, the advent of a national means of shaping public opinion (mass media) has broadly undermined those republican protections.
+The politicians who control most of these media propagandists, promote "democracy" -- dependence on the state by expanding statist power through the redistribution of wealth, and rewarding votes from their subjugated constituencies with benefits from the public treasury.
+Thus, our Republic is at higher risk of following the same degenerative cycle as democracies, unless there is intervention by leaders committed to republican principles, a higher calling than their own self interests.

 We believe a government that is strong but limited secures Liberty best.
 The letter of the Constitution defines these limitations, and when our government oversteps them, it becomes tyrannical — regardless of the party in power.
 This notion of limited government — Lex Rex and not Rex Lex — guided our Founders as they composed the Declaration of Independence.
 This established a nation guided by the rule of law, not the rule of men.